alonho/pepper/README.rst

 Pepper was conceived while I was staring at ugly code, I wanted to make it more readable (conform with PEP8 and my brain).

-Pepper is a source to source processor that reads python code and writes it back with properly formatted whitespace-wise.
+Pepper is a source to source processor that reads python code and writes it back properly formatted whitespace-wise.

 Pepper DOES NOT change anything other than whitespace so unless a bug is lurking somewhere it should never break the code or change it's behavior.

 Pepper DOES NOT comply to PEP8 in several issues i had no will to solve like maximum length of a line (who uses a 80 chars terminal these days anyway..).

+Pepper emits comments (not docstrings, only comments) due to lack of support from python's ast parser, I'll might solve that in a future version.

+**For example output look at pepper.py, it was self-generated.**

 Usage
 =====